eliplutchok/communitynotes-modified-version/README.md

 This is a revised edition of community notes.
 It fixes some bugs, adds some extra functionality, and most importantly refactors parts of the code so that it will work well with more than one factor.
 In this readme, I just detail my changes.

+Changes required to get the code to run on a gpu:

 1. Added a data folder, with some scripts.
 2. Added self.device to cuda in matrix_factorization (line 88) also changed lines 214-219.
 3. Added self.device to cude in normalized_loss
 4. In normalized_loss I added .cpu() on line 108

+Changes required to handle multiple factors:

-5. In constants I add (in the beggining): numFactors and factorRegularizationRatio.
+1. In constants I add (in the beggining): numFactors and interceptRegularizationDampener (by default set to numFactors).
-6. Additional constants that I added: coreNoteFactorKeyBase coreRaterFactorKeyBase expansionNoteFactorKeyBase
+2. Additional constants that I added:

+   coreNoteFactorKeyBase
+   coreRaterFactorKeyBase
+   expansionNoteFactorKeyBase